Family Houselessness Prevention & Stabilization Coordinator

 Job Objective

-A unique blend of social work, community organizing and nonprofit program administration, the HAN Program Manager and Prevention Specialist is tasked with:
+A unique blend of social work, community-building, volunteer coordination and program administration, the Family Houselessness Prevention & Stabilization Coordinator is tasked with:

-1. Cultivating and supporting a network of volunteer leaders to assist individuals and families who are unhoused or housing insecure with finding housing
+- Cultivating, overseeing and supporting a network of volunteer leaders to assist with these objectives;

 Reports to: Director of Housing Advocate Network